landx-id/blog/site/content/blog/jobs-at-landx.md

 If you are the person we are looking for, let's grow your career with us by following our recruitment.
 Kindly send your application to:\
 Email: **hr@landx.id**\
-Subject: **Application - \[Position] - \[Your Name]**\
+Subject: **Application - \[Position] - \[Your Name]**

 Only short-listed candidates will be contacted.

 {{< figure src="https://accountgram-production.sfo2.cdn.digitaloceanspaces.com/landx_ghost/2021/11/INTERSHIP-PROGRAM.jpg" >}}

-We are inviting energetic students to learn and grow with LandX through an our internship program in the following positions:
+We are inviting energetic students to learn and grow with LandX through our internship program in the following positions:

 ## Marketing Campaign

 **Job Description:**\

 1. Follow up communication with our brand listing regarding visual assets fulfilment;\
-2. Assist with KOL Management (Communication, Follow up progress & setup appointment for production);\
+2. Assist with KOL Management (Communication, Follow up progress & setup appointments for production);\
 3. Running survey & input regarding LandX campaign performance.

 **Qualification:**\